Lalchungnunga

 Lalchungnunga (born 25 December 2000) is an Indian professional footballer who plays as a defender for Indian Super League club East Bengal.

-Career
+Club career

 Aizawl

 Lalchungnunga joined Aizawl on 1 July 2019 from their U18 club.
 He made his first appearance on 30 January 2021, against NEROCA.
 He played four matches for the club in 2020–21.

 Sreenidi Deccan

 In August 2021, Sreenidi Deccan roped in Lalchungnunga, on a two-year deal with an option to extend by another year.
 On 27 December 2021, he made his debut for the club against NEROCA, in a 3–2 loss.

 East Bengal

 In August 2022, Indian Super League club East Bengal announced the signing of Lalchungnunga, on loan from I-League club Sreenidi Deccan.
 On 22 August, he made his debut against Indian Navy in the Durand Cup, which ended in a 0–0 stalemate.
 Lalchungnunga made his league debut for East Bengal on 7 October against Kerala Blasters in a 1–3 defeat.
-On 25 December 2022, East Bengal announced that Lalchungnunga has signed permanently for the club, effective from 1 June 2023, untill 2026.
+On 25 December 2022, East Bengal announced that Lalchungnunga has signed permanently for the club, effective from 1 June 2023, until 2026.

+In the 2023–24 season, Lalchungnunga led the East Bengal defence to the Durand Cup final where they finished runners-up, and was part of the 2024 Indian Super Cup winning team as he came on as a substitute in the final against Odisha as East Bengal became champions at the Kalinga Stadium.